VictoriaMetrics/VictoriaMetrics/docs/data-ingestion/Proxmox.md

   - Server: the hostname or IP of your VictoriaMetrics Instance
   - Port: This will vary depending how you are sending data to VictoriaMetrics, but the defaults for all components are listed in the [data ingestion documentation](https://docs.victoriametrics.com/data-ingestion.html)
   - Protocol: use HTTPS if you have TLS/SSL configured otherwise use HTTP
-  - Organization: leave empty since it doesn't get used
+  - Organization: leave it empty since it doesn't get used
-  - Bucket: leave empty since it doesn't get used
+  - Bucket: leave it empty since it doesn't get used
   - Token: your token from vmauth or leave blank if you don't have authentication enabled
   - If you need to ignore TLS/SSL errors check the advanced box and uncheck the verify certificate box
 4. Click the `Create` button